 The four-level, air-conditioned structure, provides reading and research space for students, offices, workrooms, and group work.
-A modern computer lab, which is open to all classes during library hours, is located on the 2nd level.
-A new, up-to-date, communication lab is located on the 4th level and is open to all communication students.
-Also, instructional classes on how to use the library's resources are offered in the computer lab as well as online through PREZI.
+A computer lab, which is open to all classes during library hours, is located on the 2nd level.
+An e-Sports lab is located on the 4th level.
+Instructional classes on how to use the library's resources are offered in the computer lab as well as online through PREZI.